Setting up a planted aquarium can be extremely confusing, especially for beginners.

-Pick out your filtration may not be the most “fun” part of setting up a planted aquarium, but its important nonetheless.
+Pick out your filtration system may not be the most “fun” part of setting up a planted aquarium, but it’s important nonetheless.
 That said, I believe that most people tend to overthink their filtration setups.
-My recommendation is rather simple:
+My recommendations are rather simple:

 Important note: Whichever type of filtration system you choose, make sure to remove any activated carbon.
-Carbon removes the nutrients that your plants need to thrive.
+While useful in a fish-only system, activated carbon removes the nutrients that your plants need to thrive.

 One of the frustrating parts of setting up an aquarium is staring at an empty tank for weeks while it cycles.